Using an Event-Driven Approach in Microservices Architecture Training

 • Sagas: choreography vs orchestration

-• Message delivery guarantees
+• Message delivery guarantees (at-most-once, at-least-once, exactly-once)

 • Data consistency and eventual consistency